Best Proportions For Interior Trim – Why You’re Confused

 via Architectural Design blog – From The Houses of James Means

 Oh, how I love architectural drawings.
 This was always my favorite thing to do when I was in design school.
-This elevation depicts a full paneled wall and a chair rail that’s at about 36″.
+This elevation depicts a full paneled wall and a chair rail at about 36″.
 I know that because I’m presuming that the window seat is at about 18″.

-Therefore, the lower dado height of about 24″ is correct as is the taller chair rail that came into being most likely in the 18th century.
+Therefore, the lower dado height of about 24″ is correct, as is the taller chair rail that came into being, most likely in the 18th century.
 It was built at that height to protect the walls from the furniture that often leaned up against it.

 And, it was at about that height whether the ceiling was seven feet or 17 feet!

-The only exception, I can think of, would be a double panel moulding or one meant to go up about three-quarters up the wall.
+The only exception I can think of would be a double panel moulding or one meant to go up about three-quarters up the wall.

 2 bedroom blues board and batten wainscoting - correct proportions for interior mouldings